Ready to take the next step? Here are the steps involved in our application process.

 Most successful applicants to medical school have spent several years preparing.
 Review the MD Program admissions information as well as the websites for the American Association of Medical Colleges (AAMC) and the American Medical College Application Service (AMCAS).

 If you submit your AMCAS application and an additional Medical College Admission Test (MCAT) score has not yet been reported, we will wait for the additional score to be submitted before reviewing your application.
-Please note that secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score at the 60th percentile or higher.
+Please note that secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score of at least 500.

-Please note that secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score at the 60th percentile or higher.
+Please note that secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score of at least 500.
 Applicants who do not meet the undergraduate GPA minimum but have completed 12 credits of postbaccalaureate coursework in the sciences with at least a 3.0 GPA will be reviewed manually and may be sent a secondary application.

 Please see our FAQ page for further information about the MCAT.